graphql/graphql-spec/spec/Section 2 -- Language.md

 Fragments can be specified on object types, interfaces, and unions.

-Selections within fragments only return values when the concrete type of the object it is operating on matches the type of the fragment.
+Selections within fragments only return values when the *concrete Object type* it is operating on matches the type of the fragment.

 For example in this operation using the Facebook data model: